-All students must complete a plan of study during the first semester of their junior year.
+All students must complete an approved plan of study during the first semester of their junior year.
 The plan of study is available from a finance faculty advisor and must be completed and signed by the faculty advisor.
 Failure to implement and adhere to a program of study may delay graduation.
+Some courses have grade requirements in the prerequisite course (see the course descriptions).
 Many of these courses may be taught once a year-see advisor for the schedule each academic year.
+The Department does not offer independent study credit for any course already offered for credit.
+The department expects students to complete the required 400-level FIN courses in residence beginning spring of the junior year.

 Required: Credits

 FIN 420 Investments 3

 FIN 424 Financial Markets 3

 FIN 429 Financial Management I 3

 Theory and Analysis

 FIN 439 Financial Management II 3

 Analysis and Problems

 FIN 450 Banking 3

 M 162 (MATH 150) Applied Calculus 4

-(instead o fM 115 (MATH 117) in the
+(instead of M 115 (MATH 117) in the

 lower core)

 Plus one (1) of the following courses:

 ACTG 305 (ACCT 311) Corporate 4

 Reporting I (coreq: ACTG 203, 1cr)

 ACTG 410 (ACCT 421) Cost 3

 Management Accounting I

 FIN 301 Financial Statement Analysis 3

 ECNS 301 (ECON 311) Intermediate 3

 Microeconomics with Calculus

 ECNS 302 (ECON 313) Intermediate 3

 Macroeconomics

 ECNS 403 (ECON 460) Introduction to 3

-Econometrics